John Paul Riddle: Riddle Airlines/Airlift International

 Riddle established Riddle Aviation Company in May 1945, the initial primary purpose of which was to fly between the US and Brazil in support of Riddle's education work for the Brazilian government (see above).

-Riddle Aviation became Riddle Airlines, one of the first US scheduled freight airlines.
-In the 1960s, this airline was renamed Airlift International, which continued as a mainly freight airline through its 1991 demise.
+In 1951, the Civil Aeronautics Board certificated Riddle Aviation to become one of the US's first scheduled freight airlines.
+In 1952, Riddle Aviation became Riddle Airlines.

+J.P.
+Riddle lost control of the carrier in 1953, but regained it in 1954.
+However, a powerful businessman of the era, Arthur Vining Davis, bought control of Riddle Airlines and in 1958 replaced J.P.
+Riddle with new management.
+The airline once had a live kangaroo as a mascot, Katy the Kangaroo.
+A cartoon version was painted on aircraft tails.

+The airline was renamed to Airlift International in 1964, and in 1966, acquired Slick Airways, another scheduled freight airline that was once the largest freight airline in the US.
+Airlift at its height operated over 40 freighter aircraft, with fleet types such as Lockheed L-100 Hercules, Canadair CL-44s, Douglas DC-8s, Boeing 707s and Boeing 727s.

+The United States deregulated air cargo in 1977.
+Airlift was an early victim, entering bankruptcy in 1981, from which it never emerged, operating at low intensity until its 1992 demise.

 Other companies

 The J.P.
 Riddle Company was a school founded in 1939.
 The flying and technical school was so large that it contracted five flying schools to the US and British governments.